Canton of Nidwalden

 1798-1848

-The canton remained catholic and a bastion of the Counter-Reformation.
-The canton was a member of the Sarnerbund (1830) and took part in the Sonderbundskrieg (1847).
+The canton remained Catholic and a bastion of the Counter-Reformation.
+It was a member of the Sarnerbund (1830) and took part in the Sonderbundskrieg (1847).

 Nidwalden also resisted the Helvetian Republic (1798-1803) and the Confederation of 1815.
 Troops of the Confederation occupied Nidwalden in 1815, after which the canton consented.
-The territory of the Engelberg Monastery was transferred to Obwalden as a punishment.
+As a punishment, the territory of the Engelberg Monastery was transferred to the canton of Obwalden.

 Heraldry